azkanab/generasi-gigih-homework/README.md

 ### Built With

-This project was built using [React.js](https://reactjs.org/) with React Router to make them as an SPA (Single Page Application), Redux and Recoil State for the state management, Jest for the test, and Vercel for the deployment.
+This project was built using [React.js](https://reactjs.org/) with React Router to make them as an SPA (Single Page Application), Redux and Recoil State for the state management, Jest for the test, a little bit of Typescript, and Vercel for the deployment.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started